JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made sure player can't leave endgame Skyeline haven via the vents.
 Killed Hannah on reading her diary to avoid duplicate quest logs.
 Fixed revisiting Kamikaze Zen and long silence after a Tommy line.
+Updated SDK and the loader-menu mod launcher, thanks to Psycho-A.
+Corrected Mercurio lines and some minor text, file and map issues.

 v10.9                                                  16.07.2021
 -----